 Initial analysis performed after 5 years of follow-up showed no significant differences in cancer recurrences and now with median follow-up of 10 years there is no difference in local recurrence rate or overall survival.
 Ten-year cumulative risk of local regional recurrence was 3.9% with accelerated partial breast irradiation and 3% with whole breast irradiation.
 Overall 97% of women treated survived 10 from initiation of treatment.

 The findings support previous studies demonstrating that shorter course less invasive partial breast irradiation is an acceptable alternative to whole breast irradiation.

 The study followed over 1000 women who received partial breast irradiation after surgery, with an average follow-up of about seven years.
-Additionally, because partial breast irradiation is more targeted, there is less exposure to vital organs like the lungs and the heart.
-(4)

 Being able to reduce the amount of time it takes for a woman to complete a course of radiation will open the door to this modality to women who previously opted for mastectomies due to inability to get to a radiation facility.
 Many women do not live close to a treatment center, but they might now consider spending a week away from home compared with more than a month.
 This also allows patients to get back to work and to their family.
 Larger studies may be needed to confirm these findings, and cosmetic outcomes and effects of exposure to higher daily dosing of radiation on other organs also need to be examined.